AnyFetch/developers.anyfetch.com/guides/tutorials/oauth.md

 --data "client_id=$CLIENT_ID&client_secret=$CLIENT_SECRET&code=$CODE&grant_type=authorization_code"
 ```

-You should now be able to retrieve your user token:
+You should be able to retrieve your user token:

 ```json
 {